kennysmithed/oels2023/oels_practical_wk8.md

 Then I slot this `preload` trial into my timeline just after the consent screen, to preload the stimuli at that point.
 You'll notice that I have specified `auto_preload: true` in the preload trial.
 Each jsPsych plugin flags up some parameters for preloading - for instance in the `audio-button-response` plugin it's the `stimulus` parameter that is marked up to be preloaded (similarly, in an `image-button-response` trial it's the image stimulus that is marked for preloading).
 So by specifying `auto_preload: true` I am telling the preloading trial to go and find those stimuli in the timeline that are flagged in this way and preload them - it'll do that for us, so all our audio stimuli will be preloaded and should play seamlessly when we get to the audio trials.

 You might notice that when you run through the experiment that the images in the buttons take a moment to load at the start of each trial - this will be particularly pronounced if you are on a slow network.
 Why is that happening if we have a preload trial in our timeline??
 That's because `audio-button-response` doesn't know that it needs to look out for images buried among the trial choices - `audio-button-response` just marks the `stimulus` parameter for preloading, but it doesn't automatically preload our button images, because they don't appear in a place it expects to have to preload (and actually knowing that they are images would involve some fairly complicated inference looking at the `button_html` parameter, so it's not surprising it doesn't try).
-It is actually possible to tell jsPsych to preload extra stimuli, which you can do by adding a manual preload list of images or audio to the preload trial - check out the [the documentation](https://www.jspsych.org/7.3/plugins/preload/) for the preload trial, and look in particular at the `images` parameter of the plugin and the example titled "Manually preloading an image" to see how to add an `images` parameter to the preload trial.
+It is actually possible to tell jsPsych to preload extra images or audio, which you can do by adding a manual preload list of images or audio to the preload trial - check out the [the documentation](https://www.jspsych.org/7.3/plugins/preload/) for the preload trial, and look in particular at the `images` parameter of the plugin and the example titled "Manually preloading an image" to see how to add an `images` parameter to the preload trial.

 ## Exercises with the perceptual learning experiment code